Hi

 The History of the Portrayal of Non-White People in Hollywood

-Who has the prettiest eyes of us? :) We´re trying to hypnotize :) |
+Who has the prettiest eyes of us? :) We´re trying to hypnotize :)

-Chel from The Road to El Dorado made me this outfit :) Blame her, not me :) |
+Chel from The Road to El Dorado made me this outfit :) Blame her, not me :)

 At least it´s an Oriental tea party.
-And without Buzz Lightyear :) |
+And without Buzz Lightyear :)

+Yet out of the four non-White heroines Disney gave us in the 90's, two of them happened to be commoners: Esmeralda and Mulan.
+Despite how Esmeralda pretty much resembled Jasmine, she was stilllabeled to be a Pocahontas-wannabe.
 Far more legit was the comparison with Mulan.
 Who just like Pocahontas, was a non-Caucasian to actually lead her movie.
 While Mulan had various components that would easily stir up controversy, it wasn't as huge as it was with it's non-Caucasian predecessors.
 At least Mulan´s design was somewhat of a step forward, as she wasn't as highly sexualized for the sheer reason of her dressing up as a man.

-Don´t fool with us, we have guts when we get mad :) |
+Don´t fool with us, we have guts when we get mad :)

-Yes, you´ve obviously not outgrown your baby-phase, cause you ain´t one :) |
+Yes, you´ve obviously not outgrown your baby-phase, cause you ain´t one :)

 The Non-White Heroines From the Revival Era

-We don´t usually have such pets :) They picked us, not vice versa :) |
+We don´t usually have such pets :) They picked us, not vice versa :)

-We´re Native Ambassadors for United Nations :) |
+We´re Native Ambassadors for United Nations :)

 Yet Moana was a step further for Disney in many ways.
 As evident to please the political correct pleas of portrayal of Disney heroines/princesses.
 Unlike her predecessors, Moana is actually completely devoided from any love interest whatsoever.
 Since her mission is first and foremost to save her people.

-We`re being tough without weapons :) |
+We`re being tough without weapons :)

-At least that was an admirable step for Disney, despite also having to do with cultural cues.
+At least that was an admirable stepfor Disney, despite also having to do with cultural cues.
 Yet Moana (regardless of having some controversies of it's own) had a higher proportions of having Polynesians among the crew itself (which is a rarity for Disney).
 Yet the controversy around Moana haven't been as huge, despite how the character has been victimized by the constant criticism female characters get.
 The Princess and the Frog, however, faced it's own controversy, but still not as much as it could´ve done.
 Now that we`ve gotten Raya and the Last Dragon, the comparisions to Pocahontas haven`t been many.
 But at least it has created some racial controversy, yet it`s been within the Asian community.
 But with the new post-Revival era, we`ve gotten two non-White heroines who are not Princesses (yes, gasp).
 With the Colombian Mirabel Madrigal in Encanto.
 And Disney`s second African heroine with the Woke-movie Wish, who`s actually biracial.
 While perhaps none of them have received racial scrutiny, it`s remarkable how Disney dared to make a second semi-African Princess in a fictional Iberian Kingdom.

 Final Conclusion

-I´ve been with Olaf too much, so he´s influenced me :) |
+I´ve been with Olaf too much, so he´s influenced me :)

-Yes, it´s a hairy mess, so it´s going to be hard to pull out from this :) |
+Yes, it´s a hairy mess, so it´s going to be hard to pull out from this :)

-This is how I´ll look in the future :) |
+This is how I´ll look in the future :)

-We´re following the hair on the side trend :) |
+We´re following the hair on the side trend :)

 Epilogue